nanaessandoh/FPGA-Traffic-Lights-Controller/README.md

 Apart from these specification, two extra requirements are:
 * Display the current state on the onboard seven-segment display.
 * Display the remaining time of the current state on the seven-segment displays.
+* The onboard LEDs are used to represent the respective light that need to be on in each state.
 * Car waiting is represented by any of the onboard switches.

 A RTL Structure of the design is